 Stoke Cross is represented by a mix of residential, commercial and civic land uses.
-Woodend Lane Business Park provides local employment hosting the operations of two local businesses.
+Woodend Lane Business Park provides local employment hosting operations of several businesses.
 The Wye Valley Brewery has a considerable premise combining a retail/office space fronting the A465, with a larger manufacturing plant located to the rear.
 The Plough Inn is well located in the centre of the character area, with patron parking and a large pub garden.
-The Stoke Lacy Village Hall provides the civic function and is centrally located next to its large private car park.
+The Stoke Lacy Village Hall provides the civic function and is centrally located next to a large car park.

 The mixed-use elements contribute to activity levels, with the employment of manufacturing and distribution of products responsible for freight delivery vehicles and employees accessing business units.
 The public house attracts use beyond the 9-5.
 The A465 and cut-throughs are susceptible to congestion and increased use at commuting times.
-There is ample private and community parking throughout the character area.
+There is amble private and community parking throughout the character area.